zoudingyun/PortForwarding-/PortControllerClient/packages/Oracle.ManagedDataAccess.18.3.0/readme.txt

 If these assemblies are required by your application, your Visual Studio project requires additional changes.

-Use the following steps for your application to use the 64-bit version of Oracle.ManagedDataAccessDTC.dll:
+Use the following steps for your application to use the 64-bit version of Oracle.ManagedDataAccessIOP.dll:

 1. Right click on the Visual Studio project.
-2. Select Add -> New Folder
+2. Select Add -> New Folder.
 3. Name the folder x64.
-4. Right click on the newly created x64 folder
+4. Right click on the newly created x64 folder.
-5. Select Add -> Existing Item
+5. Select Add -> Existing Item.
 6. Browse to packages\Oracle.ManagedDataAccess.<version>\bin\x64 under your project solution directory.
-7. Choose Oracle.ManagedDataAccessDTC.dll
+7. Choose Oracle.ManagedDataAccessIOP.dll.
-8. Click the 'Add' button
+8. Click the 'Add' button.
-9. Left click the newly added Oracle.ManagedDataAccessDTC.dll in the x64 folder
+9. Left click the newly added Oracle.ManagedDataAccessIOP.dll in the x64 folder.
 10. In the properties window, set 'Copy To Output Directory' to 'Copy Always'.

 For x86 targeted applications, name the folder x86 and add assemblies from the packages\Oracle.ManagedDataAccess.<version>\bin\x86 folder.

-Use the same steps for adding Oracle.ManagedDataAccessIOP.dll.

-To make your application platform independent even if it depends on Oracle.ManagedDataAccessDTC.dll and/or Oracle.ManagedDataAccessIOP.dll, create both x64 and x86 folders with the necessary assemblies added to them.
+To make your application platform independent even if it depends on Oracle.ManagedDataAccessIOP.dll, create both x64 and x86 folders with the necessary assemblies added to them.

 Installation Changes